Are Amazon Warehouse Deals Any Good?

-Amazon is a major global online store.
-It offers a huge selection of goods: books, beauty supplies, groceries, garden tools, vehicles, video games, and almost anything else you can imagine.
-Their success is due not only to competitive pricing but also to their no quibble 30-day return policy.
-They have large fulfillment centers (or warehouses) that send out goods and also check and resell the returned items.
+Amazon, a global online store, offers a huge selection of goods: books, beauty supplies, groceries, garden tools, vehicles, video games, and almost anything else you can imagine.
+Their success is due not only to competitive pricing, but also to their no-quibble 30-day return policy.
+They have large fulfilment centers (or warehouses) that ship goods, and check and resell the returned items.

 It's common for online retailers to experience a high rate of returns.
-Buying after viewing a webpage photo is not the same as actually handling goods before making a purchase.
-As a result, many customers change their mind and return their purchase for a refund.
-Some of the goods can be restocked into the main inventory as the original packaging is undamaged.
-However, many items have to be resold as used because a customer has opened the wrapper to examine the goods.
+Making a selection by viewing a photo on a phone is not like actually handling the goods before making a purchase.
+As a result, many customers change their minds and return items for a refund.
+Some of those goods can be restocked into the main inventory if the original packaging is undamaged.
+However, many items have to be resold as "used" items if a customer has opened the wrapper to examine the goods.
 These are the Amazon Warehouse Deals.

 How to Find Deals and Bargains on Amazon